BlueMona/ui-library/README.md

-# peerio-desktop-ui-library
+# ui-library

-Styles and PeerUI React component library for peerio-desktop
+Styles and PeerUI React component library for Peerio desktop application and web properties

 ## Documenting some ongoing problems/questions